stelcodes/bunny.yazi/README.md

 *🩷 Hop around your filesystem 🩷*

-This is an intentionally simple yet effective directory bookmark plugin for [yazi](https://github.com/sxyazi/yazi).

-Bookmarks are referred to as *hops* because maximizing cuteness is a top priority.
+This is a bookmark plugin for [yazi](https://github.com/sxyazi/yazi) which augments the builtin bookmarking abilities into a single menu of `cd` powers designed with user experience (and cuteness) in mind.
+Bookmarks are referred to as *hops* because users should always feel adorable while using their terminal.

 ## Features